All-Hazards Mitigation Plan (AHMP)

 What laws govern the hazard mitigation planning process?

-State, Indian Tribal, and local governments are required to develop a hazard mitigation plan as a condition for receiving certain types of non-emergency disaster assistance, including funding for mitigation projects.
+State, Indian Tribal, and local governments are required by 44 CFR Part 201 to develop a hazard mitigation plan as a condition for receiving certain types of non-emergency disaster assistance, including funding for mitigation projects.
 The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Public Law 93-288)

 , as amended by the Disaster Mitigation Act of 2000, provides the legal basis for State, local, and Indian Tribal governments to undertake a risk-based approach to reducing risks from natural hazards through mitigation planning.

-What are the top hazards to Clermont County?
+What are the hazards identified in the Plan?

 |5.
 Hazardous Materials Accident